 Mathematics in the National Curriculum is the basis of all Mathematics taught at Attleborough Academy Norfolk.
 Students will follow the National Curriculum at a level and grade appropriate to their ability.

-Upon entry to Attleborough Academy Norfolk, students are placed into setted groups so that each student is working to his/her ability level.
-The setting is arranged using Key Stage 2 results and primary school recommendations.
+Upon entry to Attleborough Academy Norfolk, students are placed into groups so that each student is working to his/her ability level.
+The grouping is arranged using Key Stage 2 results and primary school recommendations.
 We also conduct a test during one of the Year 6 visits to the school in the summer preceding entry.
 This test gives a 'maths age' for each student.
 We re-test students in the Spring term so that students can move sets according to their progress during the first term.

 Students will use the school computers and a variety of learning resources to provide them with an enriching curriculum.
 We have a number of licenses to support numeracy and maths development.